nikcleju/IT_Course/Lectures/03_SourceCoding.md

 * When assigning symbols, assign all $M$ symbols
 * **Important**: at the final step must have $M$ remaining values
-    * May be necessary to add *virtual* messages with probability 0 at the end of the initial list, to end up with exactly $M$ messages in the end
+    * May be necessary to add *virtual* messages with probability 0 at the end of the initial list, to end up with exactly $M$ messages in the last step

 * Example : blackboard